korningf/aegis-vault/README.md

     git_ssh=git@github.com

-If you haven't done so already, create the Git account and the repo.
+If you haven't done so, create your repository for the aegis-vault.

 Note the Git repository url and relative repo path